leminlimez/Nugget/README.md

 The application itself can be compiled by running `compile.py`.

 ## Read More
-If you would like to read more about the inner workings of the exploit and iOS restore system, I made a write up which you can read [here](https://gist.github.com/leminlimez/c602c067349140fe979410ef69d39c28).
+If you would like to read more about the inner workings of the exploit and iOS restore system, I made a write up which you can read [here][ReadMoreGist].
 For clarity, up to iOS 18.2 developer beta 2 (public beta 1) is fully supported by Nugget.
 I said iOS 18.1.1 because mentioning the betas confused people.

 ## Arbitrary Star Graph